justynjay/ijustyncom/content/other.md

   </a>
 </h4>
 <p><br>
   My listening profile on Apple Music.
 A collection of carefully curated playlists that are a perfect encapsulation of my music tastes over the past decade.
-I continuously update the playlist <a href="/justyn-now">Justyn Now</a> if you want an easy way to keep up!
+  <br>I continuously update the playlist <a href="/justyn-now">Justyn Now</a> if you want an easy way to keep up!
 </p>

 <br><br><br><br>